DJ LeMahieu Player Props: Yankees vs. Royals

 DJ LeMahieu At The Plate

-- LeMahieu is batting .232 with 15 doubles, two triples, seven home runs and 26 walks.
+- LeMahieu has 15 doubles, two triples, eight home runs and 26 walks while batting .232.

-- LeMahieu has picked up a hit in 55 of 83 games this season, with multiple hits 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.